lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

 - [Credit and Debit Card Fraud Detection Feature Engineering](Credit-Card-Fraud-Detection-Feature-Enginnering.ipynb)
 - [Credit and Debit Card Fraud Detection Modeling](Credit-Card-Fraud-Detection-Modeling.ipynb)

-These three files are resposible by the:
+These three files are responsible by the following:

 1. Exploratory data analysis: